Eumaeus/MeterReader.jl/README.md

 # MeterReader.jl

-A Julia library and scripts for working with Ancient Greek poetic meter, starting with Dactylic Hexameter.
+A Julia library and Pluto notebooks for working with Ancient Greek poetic meter, starting with Dactylic Hexameter.

+**Very much a work-in-progress.**